crimeraaa/dst-docs/README.md

 ### Visual Studio Code setup

-When cloning/forking this repo, you'll actually get a copy of the `settings.json` file I'm using at the moment.
-It already has a bunch of settings needed to allow for annotations/completion, but be warned the the sheer number of scripts will eat quite a bit of RAM!

-If you'd like to modify or replace my settings with your own, here's how you can do it:
+I'd recommend creating/editing your own user or project-specific `settings.json`.
+This allows your instance of the extension to look up this repo's scripts and such to allow for automatic annotations, even if you're outside the repo directory.

+I've included a file `./sample-user-settings.json` which shows the settings I'm currently using for the extension.

 1. Install the `lua-language-server` extension if you don't have it already.
 You can install it [from the Marketplace](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
-2. Open the `dst-docs/` folder.
-3. Fixing your settings:
+2. Edit your user settings or workspace settings:
     1. From UI
         1. Go to `Preferences -> Settings`.
         2. In the *Search settings* textbox type `@ext:sumneko.lua`.
         3. Look for the settings you'd like to modify and set their values accordingly.
 You can search by id (like `Lua.diagnostics.disable`) or by words, like just type out `Diagnostics` to see the relevant choices.
     2. From Command Palette
         1. Hit `CTRL + SHIFT + P` to open the command palette.
-        2. Search for `Open Workspace Settings (JSON)` then hit `ENTER`.
+        2. Search for `Open User Settings (JSON)` or `Open Workspace Settings (JSON)` then hit `ENTER`.
-        3. You'll be greeted by an empty JSON file.
+        3. You'll be greeted by a new window containing a JSON file.
         4. Between the outermost pair of curly braces, write your desired settings.
-For example, here's some settings that I think help with annotations and such, but they eat quite a bit of RAM.
+For example, here's some settings that I think help with annotations and such.
+Be careful as they may eat quite a bit of RAM.
         ```json
         {
             "Lua.diagnostics.enable": true,
             "Lua.codeLens.enable": true,
             "Lua.completion.requireSeparator": "/",
             "Lua.workspace.library": [
-                "scripts/",
-                "engine/"
+                "absolute-path-to-dst-docs/scripts/",
+                "absolute-path-to-dst-docs/engine/"
             ],
         }
         ```

+        Replace `absolute-path-to-dst-docs` with the directory you cloned it to e.g. `C:/Users/crimeraaa/repos/dst-docs/`.

 # Limitations